iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/NEKO#ΦωΦ/[#032] Nyan Nyan goes outdoors ฅ(☼ Д ☼)ฅ.md

 ARC must be testing out their new artificial idiot system

 **Heart_Head**<br>
 This band is nice.
-I like this laid-back atmosphere, feels very relaxed
+I like this laid\-back atmosphere, feels very relaxed

 **Watch_Burn**<br>
 Agreed.
 This is the first time I ever felt relaxed in a NEKO stream<br>